mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 # 17 - Language Translator
 Using an API to convert user-entered text into different languages.
 This API is used only to convert text into other languages.
 I have also included the text to voice function

+# 18 - Text To Speech
+Making text to speech app using vanilla Javascript using the speech synthesis property of the window object convert the entered text to speech.
+Speech Synthesis is a web speech API that controls the speech service.